jakethomas03/Python-Web-Development-Assignment-3/README.md

 In this assignment, we signed up MongoDB Atlas, installed MongoDB Community Edition, and ran queries in MongoDB Compass.

 The first query instructions were: **Find all movies with runtime greater than 200 minutes in year 1983.
-The result should include a list of objects sorted by runtime increasing, and each object only has three fields: runtime, title, year.
-An example result is shown in the following screenshot.**
+The result should include a list of objects sorted by runtime increasing, and each object only has three fields: runtime, title, year.**

 Here is my query and results: